paulovn/aiml-chatbot-kernel/README.rst

 config, while the generic command will install it as a global kernel (but needs write permissions in the system directories).

-Note that kernel installation also installs some custom CSS; its purpose is to improve the layout of the kernel results as they are presented in the notebook (but it also means that the rendered notebook will look slightly different in a Jupyter deployment in which the kernel has not been installed, or within an online viewer).
+Note that the Jupyter kernel installation also installs some custom CSS; its purpose is to improve the layout of the kernel results as they are presented in the notebook (but it also means that the rendered notebook will look slightly different in a Jupyter deployment in which the kernel has not been installed, or within an online viewer).

 To uninstall, perform the inverse operations (in reverse order), to uninstall the kernel from Jupyter and to remove the Python package::